 Kingdom Hearts: Dream Drop Distance

-Judging by the Dream Drop Distance trailers, Ienzo turning into his nobody form was forced upon by Terra-Xehanort.
+As shown in the PG13 Rated Opening, Ienzo turning into his nobody form was forced upon by Terra-Xehanort.

 Master Xehanort's latest plan combines Ven's fate and Terra's.
 In short, not only is Sora comatose from his Heart being broken, but Xehanort wants to turn him into Soranort.
 And even after Mickey and Riku rescue Sora from Xehanort, he's left comatose, in the same position (metaphorically and literally) as Ven.
 Knowing he gets better doesn't really help.